 - What insights can our product team gain from the way our competitors position their own offerings?

 - Do customer reviews reveal different ways for us to better stand out from the competition?

-When the time comes to present you can do so in multiple ways.
 Crayon’s 2018 State of Market Intelligence Report showed an overwhelming majority (84 percent) prefer to share competitive intelligence via email.
-Additional data shows meetings (61 percent) and internal chat services (32 percent) like Slack, are also popular options for sharing your research.
+Additional data shows meetings (61 percent) and internal chat services (32 percent) like Slack are also popular options for sharing your research.

-You should also update your research on a regular basis.
-The data gathered today might not be relevant in a few weeks or months, and outdated information can easily derail your efforts.
-Crayon’s findings show 28 percent of competitive intelligence researchers will update data when they have the time to do so.
+Crayon’s findings show that 28 percent of competitive intelligence researchers will update data when they have the time to do so.
 However, 36 percent wish they could update their research information on a weekly basis.

-By following the steps above your first steps in competitive intelligence won’t be as difficult as it seems.
+By following the steps above, you can easily get started with developing and implementing a strategy.
 Identifying a short list of competitors and narrowing your competitive intelligence focus to specific elements of rival brands can make research shorter and more meaningful.

-Over time, your competitive intelligence strategy will evolve to include new competitors and different areas of focus.
+Over time, your competitive intelligence strategy will evolve to include new competitors, new competitor analysis tools, and different areas of focus.
 However, you should still focus on making your findings relevant and impactful so your team can find ways to make the brand stand out in your industry.